paihengxu/CMSC848Q_final_project/README.md

 `reddit_results` contains the code the script to attempt to generate additional data to supplement Q-pain dataset, but we do not get suitable dataset.

-`ipynb` files are the code for us to experiment how to write the code and will not generate our main results.
+`Q_Pain_Experiments.ipynb` is the code for us to experiment how to write the code and will not generate our main results.

 Please refer to `requirements.txt` file to install the packages and we run our code with Python3.7.